appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-sales-order.md

 ---

 Executing the Process is a vital part when integrating any applications.
-This Document will let the users to understand how the integration process can be executed through workflow for adding sales order Magento2 (Multi-store) to Ms Dynamics NAV.
+This Document will let the users to understand how the integration process can be executed through workflow for adding sales order from Magento2 (Multi-store) to Ms Dynamics NAV.
 This document provides the details like the configuration process, required lookup mapping for this workflow to achieve successful sync.

 ## Brief Description